 It’s important to know your diabetes diagnosis well before looking toward additional nutritive treatment like essential oils.
 Once you understand what your body needs, you can look to oils like lemon balm to assist treatment.

 Application: Use lemon balm essential oil as part of your shift toward healthy mind and body lifestyle decisions to combat diabetes.
 See some of our other favorite essential oils for diabetes here.

-2. Melissa Essential Oil: Cold Sores Healing
+2. Healing Cold Sores